 Gentle Path at The Meadows treatment program is designed to treat and work with complex issues related to PTSD and sexual addiction.
 In our program, men are guided on their journey of recovery by examining the underlying causes of addiction and co-occurring disorders in a safe and nurturing community composed of their peers.
 The goal is for these individuals to gain the courage to face difficult issues, including grief and loss; heal from emotional trauma; and become accountable for their own feelings, behaviors, and recovery.

-We provide an intensive, experientially based 45-day treatment program for men with complex issues surrounding PTSD and sexual addiction.
+We provide an intensive, experiential-based 45-day treatment program for men with complex issues surrounding PTSD and sexual addiction.
 Visit us here or feel free to call 855-333-6076 to find how we can help.